evaisse/demo-flutter-app-widget-tester/README.md

 # flutter_app_test

-A playground flutter application to experiment testing
+A playground flutter application to experiment testing, using travis-ci